-SBAB's Pillar 3 report is prepared in accordance with CRR, Part Eight, the EBA's implementing technical standards (ITS) with regard to disclosure of own funds (EUR regulation No 1423/2013), EBA Guidelines on disclosure requirements under Part Eight of CRR (EBA/GL/2016/11), Guidelines on disclosure of non-performing and forborne exposures (EBA/GL/2018/10) and the SFSA regulation (FFFS 2014:12).
+The quantitative information is provided according to the European Banking Authority's (EBA's) Guidelines on disclosure requirements (EBA/GL/2016/11 and EBA/GL/2018/10).
+This report refers to the consolidated situation and the conditions prevailing on 31 December 2020.
+For periodic information, please refer to the quarterly reports "Disclosure of capital, liquidity and leverage ratio" at www.sbab.se.
+SBAB's Pillar 3 report is prepared in accordance with CRR, Part Eight, the EBA's implementing technical standards (ITS) with regard to disclosure of own funds (EU regulation No 1423/2013), EBA Guidelines on disclosure requirements under Part Eight of CRR (EBA/GL/2016/11), Guidelines on disclosure of non-performing and forborne exposures (EBA/GL/2018/10) and the SFSA regulation (FFFS 2014:12).
 In the aftermath of the financial crisis the European Parliament and the Council adopted in June 2019 amending Regulation (EU) No 575/2013 as regards to inter alia the leverage ratio, the net stable funding ratio, requriements for own funds and eligible liabilitites, counterparty creditrisk, market risk, reporting and disclosure requirements.
 In December 2018, the EBA published new guidelines pertaining to disclosure requirements for non-performing and forborne exposures that apply from December 2019.
 The EBA also proposed a new comprehensive ITS for Pillar 3 disclosures.
 This proposal aim to increase consistency and comparability of institutions' public disclosures by uniformed disclosure formats.
 The application of the disclosure requirements will be in June 2021.
-Changes in the SFSA's regulation FFFS 2014:12 as per 15th of June 2019 has been considered in this report.
+Changes in the SFSA's regulation FFFS 2014:12 has been considered in this report.